mwoss/timeseries-decision-trees/README.md

-#FOcasting time series data with Gradient Boosted Decision Trees (xgboost) and ETS models
+# Forcasting time series data with Gradient Boosted Decision Trees (xgboost) and ETS models
 Gradient Boosted Decision Trees algorithm for time series forcasting using XGBoost library
 ## Datasets
 #### List of all dataset used for learning/research process: